 Towing Arch is Standard.
 The 230 DC has a powder-coated arch with ski pylon, rod holders, blue/white courtesy lights, spreader lights and a custom sun top.

 One of the innovations on the 230 DC is the elimination of a windshield header forward.
-We think this is a terrific idea because it means no matter how tall the skipper, there will be no window frame header blocking his forward vision.
-Capt.
-Steve checks out the smooth, rounded tempered glass edge with his left hand.
+We think this is a terrific idea because it means no matter how tall the captain, there will be no window frame header blocking his forward vision.
+Captain Steve checks out the smooth, rounded tempered glass edge with his left hand.

 No Windshield Frame Header.
 One of the most annoying things in boats this size and style is to have a windshield frame which is right in the line of sight of the operator.
 Since boaters come in different heights one height does not fit all unless it is very high.
 Everglades has solved the problem by eliminating the windshield header frame.